Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Lattice QCD result for color-magnetic correlations

 \section{Lattice QCD result for color-magnetic correlations}

 In this section, we study the color-magnetic correlations, $C_{\perp}(r)$ and $C_{\parallel}(r)$, in the Landau gauge using SU(2) and SU(3) lattice QCD at the quenched level.
 Note again that all two-point field-strength correlations $g^2\langle G^a_{\mu\nu}(s)G^b_{\alpha\beta}(s') \rangle$ are expressed with these two correlations.
+For the lattice data analysis, we use rotational invariance via relabeling the space-time axis, as well as translational invariance, in Euclidean Landau-gauge QCD.

 In the adopted $\beta$ region, $C_{\perp}(r)$ and $C_{\parallel}(r)$ at different $\beta$ values are found to be approximately single-valued functions of $r\equiv|s-s'|$ in lattice QCD.
 (In Appendix B, we present the lattice QCD data on the color-magnetic correlations, $C_\perp$ and $C_\parallel$, for each $\beta$ in SU(3) and SU(2), respectively, to provide comprehensive information.)